geneontology/noctua_app_stack/production/PRODUCTION_README.md

 ### 4. Update configuration file to instantiate instance on aws

-Name: REPLACE_ME should be "noctua-production-YYYY-MM-DD" - see Prerequisites 7 for exact text
+Name: REPLACE_ME should be "noctua-production-YYYY-MM-DD" or ___-noctua-test-YYYY-MM--DD - see Prerequisites 6 for exact text
-dns_record_name: should be ["noctua-production-YYYY-MM-DD.geneontology.org", "barista-production-YYYY-MM-DD.geneontology.org"] - see Prerequisites 7 for exact text
+dns_record_name: should be ["noctua-production-YYYY-MM-DD.geneontology.org", "barista-production-YYYY-MM-DD.geneontology.org"] or ["___-noctua-test-YYYY-MM-DD.geneontology.io", "___-barista-test-YYYY-MM-DD.geneontology.io"]- see Prerequisites 6 for exact text

-dns_zone_id: should be "Z04640331A23NHVPCC784" (for geneontology.org).
+dns_zone_id: should be `Z04640331A23NHVPCC784` for geneontology.org or `Z1SMAYFNVK75BZ` for geneontology.io

 ```
 cp ./production/config-instance.yaml.sample config-instance.yaml
 emacs config-instance.yaml
 ```

 ### 5. Test and Instantiate instance on aws
 Test the deployment.
-From command given below, update noctua-production-YYYY-MM-DD to actual workspace name from Prerequisites 7 and run
+From command given below, update REPLACE_ME_WITH_S3_WORKSPACE_NAME to something of the form `noctua-production-YYYY-MM-DD` to match actual workspace name from Prerequisites 6 and run
 ```
 go-deploy --workspace REPLACE_ME_WITH_S3_WORKSPACE_NAME --working-directory aws -verbose -dry-run --conf config-instance.yaml
 ```

-From command given below, update noctua-production-YYYY-MM-DD to actual workspace name from Prerequisites 7 and run
+From command given below, update REPLACE_ME_WITH_S3_WORKSPACE_NAME to something of the form `noctua-production-YYYY-MM-DD` to match actual workspace name from Prerequisites 6 and run
 ```
-go-deploy --workspace noctua-production-YYYY-MM-DD --working-directory aws -verbose --conf config-instance.yaml
+go-deploy --workspace REPLACE_ME_WITH_S3_WORKSPACE_NAME --working-directory aws -verbose --conf config-instance.yaml
 ```

 Optional, but useful commands